6th Dalai Lama: Historical background

 Although the 5th Dalai Lama had died in 1682, the Regent Desi Sangye Gyatso kept his death a secret – partly to continue the stable administration, and partly to gain time for the completion of the Potala Palace.
 The monks concentrated their search to the region of Tibet to find the next incarnation, but later came to conclude that 6th Dalai Lama was born outside the Tibetan territory in a valley whose name ended with "ling".
 They searched all places ending with "ling", including three in Tawang – Urgyanling, Sangeling and Tsorgeling.

 The Potala authorities took the Dalai Lama from his mother in 1697 from Urgyanling.
 The journey to Pota Lhasa from Tawang was 7 days, and they spend first night in Tsona (near Cuona Lake, China) where he slept with girls.
 Responding to the strict rules of the Tibetans, he constantly opposed laws which overruled him, and eventually became a drunk.
 After arriving to Tibet, Sangye Gyatso sent a delegation to the Kangxi Emperor of Qing China in 1697 to announce that the 5th Dalai Lama had died and the 6th had been discovered.

 The regent invited Lobsang Yeshe, 5th Panchen Lama to administer the vows of a śrāmaṇera (novice monk) on the young man at Nankartse and named him Tsang Gyatso.
 On 8 December 1697, Tsangyang Gyatso was enthroned as the 6th Dalai Lama.

-In 1705 Lha-bzang Khan, a Mongol king, had the Regent, Sangye Gyatso, killed.
+In 1705 Lhazang Khan, a Mongol king, had the Regent, Sangye Gyatso, killed.
 This greatly upset the young Dalai Lama, who left his studies and even visited the 5th Panchen Lama in Shigatse to renounce his śrāmaṇera vows.